VUIIS/demo-singularity-matlab-fsl/README.md

 ## Building the container

-From the root directory of the working copy of the repo, run
+Be sure the Matlab code is newly compiled, see above.
+Then from the root directory of the working copy of the repo, run

     singularity build <container_name>.simg Singularity